darktjm/auis/README.md

     can probably get a font server to give you the appropriate fonts.

+  - I changed parser::ParseNumber and cparser_ParseNumber without
+    changing their documentation or prototypes:  beware!
+If you pass in a length pointer, it must be initialized to the length of the text you want to parse.
+This is to fix a bug where all current usages are in text buffers without termination, even though the routines assumed zero termination.

   - This is minor, but my coding rules differ from AndrewCoding.ez in the following ways: